david13penalver/DAW-2/Web Apps Deployment/First Evaluation/04_http_protocol.md

 # Characteristics
 [Up](#table-of-contents)

-- `Easy`: It is in text mode and is easy to use by a person.
+- Easy: It is in text mode and is easy to use by a person.
-- `Extensible`: You can send more metadata rather than just the default ones.
+- Extensible: You can send more metadata rather than just the default ones.
-- `Without state`: Each petition is independent of the previous one.
+- Without state: Each petition is independent of the previous one.
   - That's a problem for sites like cart shops, where you need to keep the state of the user.

 # Advantages
 [Up](#table-of-contents)

--`Cache`: Improves speed by caching the data.
+- Cache: Improves speed by caching the data.
-- `Authentication`: It allows authenticating the user.
+- Authentication: It allows authenticating the user.
-- `Proxys`: It allows the use of proxies transparently.
+- Proxys: It allows the use of proxies transparently.
-- `Sessions`: It allows keeping the status between petitions.
+- Sessions: It allows keeping the status between petitions.
-- `Formats`: It allows indicating the format of what it is sent, of what it is demanded and of what it is returned.
+- Formats: It allows indicating the format of what it is sent, of what it is demanded and of what it is returned.

 # Format
 [Up](#table-of-contents)